rustyeddy/rustyeddy.com/content/notes/about-distributed-systems-and-micro-services.md

 becomes a potential for failure, or reduced reliability that tightly couple systems do not have to deal with.

+Using the above observations as guiding principals for enforcing the discipline to benefit from a smoother construction phase of developing the system.

-This is true.
-However, if done with care and an eye toward simplicity and robustness, a team can start developing patterns that are mandated according to the driving force of the application they are developing.
+If done with care and an eye toward simplicity and robustness, a team can start developing patterns that are mandated according to the driving force of the application they are developing.

 ### Clearify and Simplify Interfaces Early